tpm2-software/tpm2-tools/man/tpm2_evictcontrol.1.md

   * **-c**, **--context**=_OBJECT_CONTEXT_:

     A context object specifier of a transient or persistent object.
-    Either a file path of a handle id.
+    Either a file path of a context blob or a handle id.
 See section "Context Object Format".

     If _OBJECT\_CONTEXT_ is for a transient object it will be persisted, either to the handle specified by the **-p** option, or to the first available vacant